ademalkan/invoice-project-backend/README.md

-# How to crate user ?
+# How to create  a user ?

 ## Send request method POST